Best In-ear Headphones iMore 2022

-In-ear headphones sometimes get a bad rap, but the truth is there are a lot of great in-ear headphones that are comfortable and sound fantastic.
+In-ear headphones sometimes get a bad rap, but the truth is some of the best in-ear headphones are comfortable and sound fantastic.
 If you're not a fan of carrying around big and bulky over-the-ear cans everywhere you go and prefer something a little more subtle, in-ear headphones are the way to go.
-The Jabra Elite 65t stand above the pack as the best overall because of its versatility and price.
+The Jabra Elite 75t stand above the pack as the best overall because of its versatility and price.

 - Best Workout companions: Jaybird X4

 - Best Wired: Marshall Mode EQ

 - Best Neck Earbuds: Bose QuietControl 30

 The secure fit and design of the Jabra Elite 75t do a lot to help the sound quality and make them the best in-ear headphones on the market right now.
 The sound-isolation, thanks to how snuggly these fit in your ear, is excellent and it's easy to tune out the outside world by pumping the volume up on your favorite tunes.
 Plus, considering the type of headphones these are, the Jabra Elite 75t have excellent bass, and I never found the sound to be distorted, even at high volume levels.

 Moving on to the physical headphones themselves, the Jabra Elite 75t have onboard controls that aren't gesture-based.
 You have to press the button on each ear to do various things like control playback, invoke Siri, and more.